Drinking While Using Vivitrol

 • Naltrexone is contraindicated for use in people with hepatitis or liver failure, and people with either of these conditions (potentially in association with chronic alcohol use) may be at increased risk for serious liver complications if they use Vivitrol.

-The downsides of Campral include:
+The differences between Campral and Vivitrol include:

 Benefits of Campral compared to Vivitrol include:

-• Campral causes fewer side effects.
+• Campral may cause fewer side effects.

 Is Vivitrol Addictive?